digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 You can now power the Droplet back on and it will be added back into rotation once it passes the configured checks.

 Okay, let's try one more thing.
 I mentioned being able to add backends easily.
 To prove this we're going to head back into the Terraform files and adjust one simple variable, and apply the terraform configuration.
-Open up *vars.tf* and change variable **node_count** to 5.
+Open up *variables.tf* and change variable **node_count** to 5.
 Save the changes and run `terraform apply`.
 You'll see a couple of new Droplets shortly and see that you're getting responses from them when making requests as well.

 ```
 .....